-Our new website will be focused on our Monitored Alarm Security Systems, Video Surveillance Systems (CCTV), Fire Alarm Systems, and Access Control Systems for residential and commercial applications.
-Here’s a great article we prepared on how to choose a home & business security system as a placeholder until we get our new site up and running.
+Our new website will be focused on our Monitored Alarm Security Systems, Video Surveillance Systems (CCTV), Wireless Security Systems, Fire Alarm Systems, and Access Control Systems for residential and commercial applications.
+Security systems like Frontpoint Security and ADT will be highlighted.
+Here’s a great article we prepared on how to choose a home & business security systems.

 Getting the right home security system could be the difference between life and death.
 With increase rise in criminal activity in the last few decades, it is even more essential, especially for large companies.
-Security system these days not just inform about intruders but also notifies owners when it comes to other hazards like fire, smoke, carbon monoxide, etc. Here is a step by step guide on how to choose the best security equipment for your home and business needs.
+Wireless security systems like Frontpoint security not only inform about intruders with interactive monitoring, but also notifies owners when it comes to other hazards like fire, smoke, carbon monoxide, etc. Here is a step by step guide on how to choose the best security equipment for your home and business needs.

 Choosing the right security equipment according to the need

 The first thing you need to do is to decide what type of security you need.
 A lot of people don’t even know the difference between home security systems and home alarms.
 These are different levels of security.
 For example, a simple burglar alarm is a very basic set of sensors designed to make noise when an intruder enters into your premises.
 An alarm system refers to a burglar alarm plus a few additional features like smoke and fire detectors, etc. Nowadays a security system is featured with wireless surveillance cameras, CCTV, remote control handling, automated locking, automated lighting, etc. You might not need these in your home unless you are safeguarding valuable.
 The essential point is, it purely depends on your hardware requirements.

 Here are some pointers to find the best home security systems: